-Eastfield Shed: A sorry looking 27043 at Eastfield in June 1981.
+Eastfield MPD: A sorry looking 27043 at Eastfield in June 1981.
 The locomotive (originally BRCW D5414) had been withdrawn in April 1980 following fire damage and was subsequently used for re-railing practice at the depot until disposal in November 1985.
 Disposal itself was unusual in that, after it was decided against conventional cutting up due to the presence of asbestos, the locomotive was eventually buried at Paterson's Tip, the large landfill site at Mount Vernon.

 Edinburgh Waverley: 55010 The Kings Own Scottish Borderer at Waverley on 27 June 1981 waiting to depart with the 1E35 overnight service to Kings Cross.

 St Rollox Works: 27202 in the process of being cut up at St Rollox Works in June 1981 alongside the remains of a class 26.

 Edinburgh Waverley: Deltic 55010 The Kings Own Scottish Borderer stands alongside a class 27 at the east end of Waverley on 27 June 1981.